PREVIEW: Colchester United v Luton Town

 Town did grab a consolation when Rowan Vine scored from the spot with five to go.

-Hatters: Dean Kiely, Lewis Emanuel (Sol Davis 67), Leon Barnett, Chris Coyne, Markus Heikkinen, David Bell, Ahmet Brkovic, Carlos Edwards (Warren Feeney 66), Rowan Vine, Dean Morgan.
+Hatters: Dean Kiely, Lewis Emanuel (sol Davis 67), Leon Barnett, Chris Coyne, M Heikkinen, David Bell, Ahmed Brkovic, Carlos Edwards (Warren Feeney 66), Rowan Vine, Dean Morgan.

-Subs not used: Marlon Beresford, Peter Holmes, Richard Langley.
+Subs not used: M Beresford, Peter Holmes, Richard Langley.